lambdageek/cppguide-wip/cppguide.md

 <div class="summary">

-Avoid virtual method calls in constructors, and avoid initialization that can fail if you can't signal an error.
+Avoid virtual method calls in constructors, and avoid initialization that can fail if your class doesn't have a natural failure state.

 </div>